For One Extraordinary Morning, the road belongs only to the cyclists

 RTH is not a race but we offer an official Strava Segment Challenge for the ascent only!
 The ONP expects cyclists to adhere to posted speed limits heading downhill, so descents are not included.
 If you participate be sure you’re familiar with how to use Strava and preview the official segment carefully BEFORE you ride.
 Strava Segment Challenge details can be found HERE

-Relax and enjoy a taco bar, local craft beer, and other refreshments at The After Party on the Pier.
+Taco bar, local craft beer, and other refreshments at The After Party on the Pier.
 We’ll have a great playlist going!
-The party is included in your registration but we’ll need an RSVP so keep an eye out for that email in mid-July.
+The party is included in your registration but RSVP required.
+Look for RSVP email in mid-July.
 A limited number of tickets will be available for purchase for non-cycling party guests.
 For more information about the After Party click HERE

 This year’s jersey is a nod to the 250th Anniversary of the U.S. Jerseys must be ordered by June 1st to be available at ride check-in.
 A handful will be available for sale at the ride but they’ll go quickly.
 To view this year’s design or purchase a jersey go HERE